elad/node-imagemagick-native/README.md

   * `aspectfill`: Default.
 The resulting image will be exactly the specified size, and may be cropped.
   * `aspectfit`: Scales the image so that it will not have to be cropped.
+  * `aspectwithbg`: Scales the image and fill the rest by background color.
   * `fill`: Squishes or stretches the image so that it fills exactly the specified size.

 ```js